Best Wool and Synthetic Ski Socks of 2024/25

 The Smartwool Ski socks are some of the most durable in our review.
 These socks have been the go-to for our writer for over a decade, and we’ve seen single pairs last that long, too.

-The merino wool sock construction is sturdy without being cumbersome, and they remain comfortable for full days in the resort and on backcountry tours alike.
-If you’re looking for one excellent and versatile ski sock to do it all and last multiple seasons, look no further than the Smartwool Ski Full Cushion.
+The merino wool sock construction is sturdy without being cumbersome, and they have superior comfort for full days in the resort and on backcountry tours alike.
+If you’re looking for one excellent and versatile ski sock to do it all and last multiple seasons, we think the best option out there is the Smartwool Ski Targeted Cushion.

 Best Synthetic Ski Socks: Darn Tough Thermolite EDGE OTC Midweight